Louise-X10/CSC221-HW/README.txt

 Type "make" to build the program.
-I have included the link to github and a zipfile in case github doesn't work, since this is my first time uploading through github.
+In "comparison.gif", the ga search was executed with pop_size = 1000, mut_rate = 0.1.

+A zipfile is also uploaded in case the github does not work.

+test_chromosome only tests for some parts of the program to assist the debugging process.